bensonjing/personal-website/docs/architecture/services.md

   - PATCH /cms/project/{id}
   - DELETE /cms/project/{id}
 - Analytics Service:
-  - getAnalytics(): retrieve real-time analytics data using gRPC streaming
+  - getRealTimeAnalytics(): retrieve real-time analytics data using server streaming gRPC
+  - getHistoryAnalytics(): retrieve historial analytics data up to 24 months using uniary gRPC
-  - logAnalytics(): log an events using asynchronous messaging API
+  - logAnalytics(): log an events using asynchronous messaging API - RabbitMQ
 - Notification Service:
   - sendNotification: asynchronous one-way notification API (The notification in API name means the notificatin sends to the owner.
 The one-way notification means how other services call Notification service. they does not represent the same thing)
 - API Gateway: synchronous request/response - GraphQL